YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 I7 - Database Rundown Problem
 +++++++++++++++++++++++++++++++

-A MUPIP INTEG may be performed without write access to the file.
-However, in the case where the file was improperly closed, it must be RUNDOWN prior to being INTEGed.
-To do this, MUPIP requires write access to the file, so either increase the privileges for the process, change the protection on the file, or use a more privileged process and repeat the MUPIP INTEG.
+However, in the case where the database file was improperly closed, it must be put in an appropriate state with a MUPIP JOURNAL ROLLBACK/RECOVER or MUPIP RUNDOWN prior to a MUPIP INTEG.

 .. _i8-repair-induced-problems: